looker-open-source/looker_deployer/README.md

 ## Status and Support

-As of November 2021, Looker Deployer is supported, but not warrantied by Bytecode IO, Inc.  Issues and feature requests can be reported via https://github.com/llooker/looker_deployer/issues, which will be regularly monitored and prioritized by Bytecode IO, Inc., a preferred Looker consulting partner.
+As of 2023, Looker Deployer is supported, but not warrantied by Google.
+Issues and feature requests can be reported via https://github.com/llooker/looker_deployer/issues, which will be regularly monitored and prioritized.

 ## Requirements